raspberrychris/cutemosesbaskets/content/blog/Mcc-Full-Set-Grey-Wicker-Moses-Basket-Review.md

 #### Product Description

+The Mcc Full Set Grey Wicker Moses Basket is a stunningly designed moses basket, that will suit any bedroom.
+It comes with a 100% cotton cover and is made from durable materials meaning it's safe for your baby and will provide more than adequate protection.
+This moses basket also features a curving rocking stand allowing rocking motion from side to side.

 - **STUNNING DESIGN** Perfectly designed moses basket that will suit any bedroom.
 100% Cotton Cover

 - **ROBUST AND DURABLE** Durable materials mean that this is safe for your baby and will provide more than adequate protection.

 - **ROCKING MOVEMENT** Curved rocking stand allows rocking motion from side to side.

 #### Our Rating For This Product

 4.7 out of 5 stars